 Can you make money from Google online advertising?

-If you have a website or blog, you must have considered adding pay per click ad placements to your site.
+If you have a website or blog, you must have considered adding Google advertising pay per click ad placements to your site.

 It is one of the easiest ways to make money from your blog.

-Google Ads work by trying to match what people are looking for by using Google search with ads for products or services.
+Google Ads work by trying to match what people are looking for when using Google search with ads placed by Google Adsense for products or services.

 Online marketing is a huge business now.
 But can the addition of Google Adsense ads to your site benefit you?